Raising an Incident

 The View info option displays the information about the Task.

-Custom Fields: Displays the Custom Fields values that are entered for the Incident.
+Custom Fields: Displays the Custom Fields available for that Incident.

 Attach Files: Displays the list of files or images attached to the Incident.
 You can view, download, and delete the files.